captn3m0/airtel-blocked-hosts/README.md

 # Credits

 All of the code and work is based on [qurbat/blocked-hosts](https://github.com/qurbat/blocked-hosts/), which tracks ACT Fibernet in Bangalore.
-Please see the upstream for methodology, reproducibility instructions, and notes.
+Please see the upstream for methodology, reproducibility instructions, and other notes.

+# LICENSE

+This is licensed under WTFPL.
+See COPYING file for the full text.